Or liners for your railing planters or fabulous vintage planter or …

 Turn right side out and turn and press.

-Now mark the other ends.
-Again find the center.
-Then mark from the center half the depth of your liner.
-Both sides of center and both ends of the liner, four marks again.
-[Mine is depth of 7-inches, so I marked 3 1/2-inches out]
+Again the fold is the center.
+Now mark from the center, half the depth (front to back) of your liner on both sides of center.
+Both ends of the fold and both layers of fabric, four marks again.
+[Mine is a depth of 7-inches, so I marked 3 1/2-inches out]

 Make sure they are true right angles.
 Use yardsticks and anything with a right angle you have handy — such as a book or album cover, remember those?
 Okay then a DVD case, remember those?
 Geesh, technology!
 Just grab a book — to help line things up.

-Add Plastic Mesh to Sides
+Step 5) Totally Optional — Add Plastic Mesh to Sides-

 If, and only if, you are making a liner more than 1/2 inch taller than your planter, then you might want to consider adding some support for the front edge.
 And the long back edge if you are obsessive like me and your planter will hang from a railing rather than up against a house.